researchsoft/website/content/irsc/about/index.md

         ## Acknowledgements
         In 2024, ReSA engaged with key stakeholders in order to identify and recommend one or more community-supported routes for convening the first-ever international research software conference.
 This [report](https://doi.org/10.5281/zenodo.14736835) summarises the findings of the scoping activity.

-        ReSA has been supported to undertake this work as part of Alfred P. Sloan Foundation grant 2024-22426, [Research Software Alliance: Catalyzing community-led collaborations](https://doi.org/10.5281/zenodo.10927375)
+        ReSA was supported to undertake the scoping for this conference as part of Alfred P. Sloan Foundation grant 2024-22426, [Research Software Alliance: Catalyzing community-led collaborations](https://doi.org/10.5281/zenodo.10927375)

         </div>
         </div>